Stroke: A Silent Epidemic

 By Prof. Dr. Rao Suhail Yasin Khan

-• Stroke, also known as a cerebrovascular accident (CVA), is a sudden interruption of blood supply to the brain.
+Stroke, also known as a cerebrovascular accident (CVA), is a sudden interruption of blood supply to the brain.
+It remains one of the leading causes of death and disability worldwide.
+Despite advances in medicine, stroke continues to impose a heavy burden on individuals, families, and healthcare systems.

 Historical Perspectives